Pantheon-Labs/Jiter-Docs/docs/retries.md

 You need to return any status code between `200` - `299` for Jiter to consider the event or CRON job successfully delivered.

-You can view the event and CRON job history by using the `/events/:id` and `/cronjobs/:id` endpoints.
+You can view the event and CRON job history by using the `GET /events/:id` and `GET /cronjobs/:id` endpoints.